Yuna Ito

-Yuna Ito (伊藤 由奈, Itō Yuna) is an American-born former singer and actress who was active in Japan.
+Yuna Ito (伊藤 由奈, Itō Yuna) is an American-born former pop singer and actress who was active in Japan.

-She was born in Los Angeles and was raised in Hawaii.
 Ito made her musical debut in Japan with the single, "Endless Story", which was used as one of the theme songs for the popular 2005 film Nana; she also starred in the film, portraying Reira Serizawa.
 In 2006, Ito reprised her role as Reira for the sequel of the film singing the theme song, "Truth".
 In 2007, Ito released her debut album, Heart, which debuted atop the Oricon chart.

-Biography

-Early life and music interest
+Early life and education

-Ito was born to a Korean-Japanese mother and a Japanese father in Los Angeles, California.
-She has a younger brother, Johnny.
-Her family later moved to Oahu, Hawaii.
+Ito was born in Los Angeles, California to a South Korean mother and a Japanese father.
+She was raised in Oahu, Hawaii.
 From a young age, Ito dreamed about becoming a singer.
 She was inspired by the powerful vocals of Celine Dion.
 At the age of fifteen, she was offered a recording contract, but turned it down.
 She later explained: "They saw me as a girl and not a singer."

 Initially, when Ito told her parents of plans to become a singer they disapproved of her choice.
 Her parents wanted Ito to attend school and meet a "nice guy".
 Ito disagreed with her parents, saying they wanted to "compact her life into a storybook".
 Ito graduated from McKinley High School in 2001.
 She moved to Japan in 2003.

-She married on 4th July 2022 in Honolulu.
+She has a daughter, Ellie, who was born in February 2023.